Koopman Linearization for Data-Driven Batch State Estimation of Control-Affine Systems: Experiments and Results

 KoopSE was evaluated on a control-affine system with a nonlinear measurement model in simulation, then on a experimental dataset with a similar setup.
 The problem was estimating the positions and headings of a wheeled robot driving in a 2D plane and receiving range measurements from five ultra-wideband (UWB) sensors.
 For timestep $k$, the state, input, and measurement are, respectively,

 where $(x_k,y_k)$ is the robot's position, $\theta_k$ is its orientation, $u_k$ is its linear velocity, $\omega_k$ is its angular velocity, and $r_{k,j}$ is the range measurement from the robot to the $j$th UWB sensor.
 This uses the common state estimation practice of using interoceptive measurments as inputs in the process model \cite{probabilistic-robotics}.
+This problem setup is identical to the 2D version of the setup in Section 8.2 of \cite{barfoot-txtbk}.

 For the state, we used a product of a squared-exponential kernel for the robot's position and a periodic kernel for its orientation.
 The respective formulas for generating these RFFs can be found in \cite{rff} and \cite{rff-periodic}.
 The combined RFF for the state is thus the Cartesian product of the two RFF sets \cite{rff-periodic}.
 For the input, we kept it as is since there were no improvements from lifting it to higher dimensions, thereby using a linear kernel.
 We used the squared-exponential RFF for the measurement.